GMO Quick Facts: What, Why, Where

 GMO WHAT = Organisms whose genetic make up (DNA) has been altered in a way that does not occur naturally.

-GMO WHY = Crops are currently modified to survive herbicide treatment, produce their own pesticides and resist certain diseases and slow oxidation of product.
+GMO WHY = Crops are currently modified to survive herbicide treatment, produce their own pesticides, resist certain diseases and slow oxidation of product.

 Ketchup, chewing gum, cooking oil, soda, baking extracts, pickles, brown sugar, salad dressing, fruit juices, yogurt, can soups, pasta sauce, bread, mayonnaise, sugar, infant formula, cereal, hamburgers and hotdogs, margarine, crackers, cookies, chocolate, candy, fried food, chips, veggie burgers, meat substitutes, ice cream, frozen yogurt, soy sauce, soy cheese, tomato sauce, protein powder, baking powder, alcohol, vanilla, powdered sugar, peanut butter, enriched flour and pasta.

 Animal feed can be a source of GMOs also.
 What did that cow, chicken or pig eat?
-Any of these could be from animals fed GMO feed if not organic or Non-GMO Project Verified:
+Any of these could be from animals fed GMO feed if not organic or third party verified as non-GMO: